aptx4869tjx/RL_verification/README.md

 ## Installation

 1. unzip
-2. `cd Trainify`

-###  Build the docker image

-3. `docker build -t trainify .`

-### Create the docker container
+2. `docker load -i trainify.tar`

-4. `docker run -it --name trainify-container trainify /bin/bash`
+3. `docker run -it --name trainify-container trainify /bin/bash`
-5. Finally if you exit the container and would like to resume using it, you can do as follows: `docker start -i trainify`.
+4. Finally if you exit the container and would like to resume using it, you can do as follows: `docker start -i trainify-container`.

 ------------